 The student body of the Individual Interdisciplinary Doctoral Committee is made up of those students who have been admitted into the Interdisciplinary Program.
-Once admitted, the student's home department is the Individual Interdisciplinary Doctoral Program, their department chair is the Dean of the Graduate School, and their official graduate status is "Individual Interdisciplinary."
+Once admitted, the student's home department is the Individual Interdisciplinary Doctoral Program, their department chair is the Vice Provost of Graduate and Professional Education, and their official graduate status is "Individual Interdisciplinary."